Government Free Phone

 In addition to these options, you can also use a public tablet at a public library, win a free tablet at an online promotion (make sure it is not a scam), ask a local school or church for help, or purchase a discounted refurbished tablet.

-Who is Not Eligible for the Food Stamp Program?
+Who is Not Eligible for the Food Stamps Program?

 Every person who does not meet the SNAP or Food Stamp program eligibility criteria does not qualify for the program and cannot enroll.
 You can see the SNAP eligibility criteria in the section ‘What are the SNAP Eligibility Criteria?’.